Tylerflick/tylerflick.github.io/index.md

 My first job after I completed my undergraduate degree was writing high-throughput services and desktop programs for an e-commerce business.
 I also learned Pascal while working in this role.

-After that, I transitioned to a new company writing PDF software.
+After that, I transitioned to a new company developing PDF software.
 My first couple of years there were spent working on mobile apps, primarily for iOS.
-I'm currently working on a team focused on improving our document drawing speed, and have been spending time examining rasterization and image processing algorithms.
+I'm currently serving on a team focused on improving our document drawing speed, and have been spending time examining rasterization and image processing algorithms.

 I still fiddle with embedded development, and have collected a closet full of components and PCB's I'll probably never use.